 3 — the output area.
 This area solely consists of table with warnings.
 Further we'll describe this item in more detail.

-4 — the pane control elements.
-The first button allows you to expand the output area by height, the second one allows you to hide the pane.
+4 — the panel control elements.
+The first button allows you to expand the output area by height, the second one allows you to hide the panel.

-5 — a button to display the PVS-Studio pane.
+5 — a button to display the PVS-Studio panel.

 Integration into settings

-Integration into settings consists of adding a new section named "PVS-Studio" into a list of existing sections.
+Integration into settings adds a new section named "PVS-Studio" into a list of existing sections.

-The PVS-Studio settings section is divided into 4 subsections (one tab for each section).
-For more information about the purpose of each section and the settings included in them, see the "How to configure the plugin" section.
+The PVS-Studio settings section is divided into 5 subsections (one tab for each section).
+For more information on the purpose of each section and the settings included in them, see the "How to configure the plugin" section.

 How to work with analysis results

 Note: the PVS-Studio extension for Qt Creator supports reports only in the JSON format.
-Depending on the type of the project analyzed and the way of running the analysis, PVS-Studio can generate report in several formats.
-To display the report in the extension, you need to convert it into the JSON format.
+To display the report in a different format, you need to convert it to the JSON format.

 To convert the report, use command-line utilities (PlogConverter.exe for Windows and plog-converter for Linux / macOS).
 These utilities allow not only to convert PVS-Studio reports into different formats, but also process it.
 For example, filter warnings.
 Read more about these utilities here.